 Parking in Cala Sa Nau

-If you arrive at Cala Sa Nau with your own vehicle or with a rented car you can leave it in a free car park which is reached after driving along winding but well signposted roads.
+If you arrive with your own car or a rented car you can leave it in a free car park which is reached after driving along winding but well signposted roads.
 You will reach the beach without any problem.

 This car park is only 100 metres from the beach.